teqbench/teqbench.system.cors/README.md

 # Developer Environment Setup
 > [!NOTE]
 > In order to access the Trading Toolbox's package registry on GitHub, a personal access token needs to be created with the appropriate scopes and Visual Studio configured to use it.
-See the [Trading Toolbox's Organization README](https://github.com/trading-toolbox) which outlines how to create a PAT and configure Visual Studio to use it.
+See the [Trading Toolbox Organization's README](https://github.com/trading-toolbox) which outlines how to create a PAT and configure Visual Studio to use it.

 ## Tooling
 - .NET 7.0.x